UW-GAC/aws_ami/Readme.md

 >     3. Create a folder "update_scripts" and cd to it
 >     4. Clone the aws ami repository (containing the necessary scripts to update Ubuntu) from github
 >        git clone --depth 1 https://github.com/UW-GAC/aws_ami
+>     5. cd to aws_ami
->     5. Update the server by executing the script:
+>     6. Update the server by executing the script:
 >        ./upgrade_ubuntu_to_topmed.bash <R_version> <project ip> <home_ip> <admin_ip> [tomped rlib path
 >  For example from the tm-workshop aws account,